 - 5.1 In the course of our work, we may collect and process information (personal data) about many different people (data subjects).
 This includes data we receive straight from the person it is about, for example, where they complete forms or contact us.
 We may also receive information about data subjects from other sources including, for example, previous employers. - 5.2 We process personal data in both electronic and paper form and all this data is protected under data protection law.
-The personal data we process can include information such as names and contact details, education or employment details and visual images of people. - 5.3 In some cases, we hold types of information that are called "special categories" of data in the GDPR.
-This personal data can only be processed under strict conditions.
+The personal data we process can include information such as names and contact details, education or employment details, and visual images of people. - 5.3 In some cases, we hold types of information that are called "special categories" of data in the UK GDPR.

-'Special categories' of data (as referred to in the GDPR) includes information about a person's: racial or ethnic origin; political opinions; religious or similar (e.g. philosophical) beliefs; trade union membership; health (including physical and mental health, and the provision of health care services); genetic data; biometric data; sexual life and sexual orientation.
+'Special categories' of data (as referred to in the UK GDPR) includes information about a person's: racial or ethnic origin; political opinions; religious or similar (e.g. philosophical) beliefs; trade union membership; health (including physical and mental health, and the provision of health care services); genetic data; biometric data; sexual life and sexual orientation.